Acidity (GERD/Amlapitta): Causes, Symptoms & Ayurvedic Remedies

 When Acidity Becomes More Than Just Heartburn

-Almost everyone has felt it — that burning sensation in the chest after a heavy meal, or the sour taste creeping up the throat at night.
-We usually call it “acidity,” and for most people, it’s an occasional nuisance.
-But when it keeps coming back, it may be more than just acidity — it could be GERD (Gastroesophageal Reflux Disease).
+Almost everyone has felt it at least once — a burning sensation in the chest after a heavy meal, or a sour taste rising in the throat at night.
+We casually call it acidity and move on.

 What is GERD/Acidity?

-In simple terms, acidity occurs when stomach acid escapes upward into the esophagus.
-Normally, a valve-like muscle called the lower esophageal sphincter (LES) acts as a gate, opening to let food into the stomach and closing to keep acid inside.
-When this gate becomes weak or relaxes too often, acid flows back, leading to the familiar burning sensation.
+Acidity occurs when stomach acid flows upward into the esophagus (food pipe).
+Under normal circumstances, a valve-like muscle called the lower esophageal sphincter (LES) acts as a gate — opening to allow food into the stomach and closing to prevent acid from moving back up.

 Why Does GERD Happen?